mjoyceGR/MESA2HYDRO/README.md

 Then

-	cd MESA2HYDRO/

-## Running a test case
-To run a basic MESA2HYDRO instance, move to the work directory via

 	cd MESA2HYDRO/work/

-and issue the command

-	./run_conversion.py mainsequence_test.cfg
+and follow the instructions for Running a Test Case.
+No additional setup or compilation should be required if installed via pip.

+## Prerequisites
+For a complete list of Python and external software dependencies, see the Prerequisites section of the user's guide.
+This project was developed with MESA version 10398 and uses example inlists and input models (e.g. wd.mod) included in mesa-r10398.
+Neither Phantom nor MESA is required for operation, but we recommend these two packages.

+## Running a Test Case
+To run a basic MESA2HYDRO calculation, move to the work directory via

+	cd MESA2HYDRO/work/

+Basic operation proceeds via

+	python3 run_conversion.py mainsequence.cfg

+where mainsequence.cfg is a configuration file.
+These are the files that the user should modify to suit their problem.

+## Troubleshooting
 Failure may be caused by missing packages.
-The user must have, at minimum, the following Python and external packages installed on their machine:
+The user must have, at minimum, the following Python3 and external packages installed on their machine:

- 	argparse
-	cython
 	healpy
-	matplotlib.pyplot
+	matplotlib
 	numpy
   	python-tk
-	random
   	scipy.interpolate
 	scipy.optimize
-	time

 If they were not automatically installed via pip or the setup procedure, these can be installed from the command line via, e.g.,

-	sudo apt-get install python-tk
+	sudo apt-get install python3-numpy

 or similarly via, e.g.,

-	pip install numpy
+	pip3 install numpy

 The authors have had better results installing these additional libraries via command line rather than through pip.

 In particular, one must have numerical and other libraries required by healpy/HEALPix (https://healpy.readthedocs.io/en/latest/) installed on their machine.
-The installation command for healpy is:

-	pip install healpy

 More information on dealing with healpy can be found at https://healpy.readthedocs.io/en/latest/install.html

-## Prerequisites
-For a complete list of Python and external software dependencies, see the Prerequisites section of the user's guide.

-This project was designed to interface with MESA version 10398, using example inlists and input models (e.g. wd.mod) sourced from data provided within mesa-r10398.
-See 1D-MESA2HYDRO-3D user's guide.

-## Operation
-Basic operation proceeds from the "work" subdirectory via

-	./run_conversion.py mainsequence_test.cfg

-or equivalently

-	python2 run_conversion.py mainsequence_test.cfg

-See 1D-MESA2HYDRO-3D user's guide for more detailed information.

-## Common Installation Issues
-Some failures to install can be rectified by installing python-dev via
+Some failures to install can be rectified by installing python3-dev via

+	sudo apt-get install python3-dev

+In your Python 3 environment is out of date, one can install the required dependencies via

+	sudo apt-get install python3-matplotlib
+	sudo apt-get install python3-scipy
+	sudo apt-get install python3-h5py
-	sudo apt-get install python-dev
+	sudo apt-get install python3-healpy

+or equivalent.
+See "requirements.txt" in the top MESA2HYDRO directory for all dependencies